Indian Cricket League

-The Indian Cricket League (ICL) was a private cricket league funded by Zee Entertainment Enterprises that operated between 2007 and 2009 in India.
-Its two seasons included tournaments between four international teams (World XI, India, Pakistan and Bangladesh) and separate tournaments between nine domestic teams notionally located in major Indian cities as well as Lahore, Pakistan and Dhaka, Bangladesh.
+The Indian Cricket League (ICL) was a short-lived cricket league that ran from 2007 to 2009.
+It was sponsored by Zee Entertainment Enterprises, a media company.
+The ICL had two seasons, featuring four international teams and nine domestic teams from India, Pakistan and Bangladesh.
+The matches were played in the Twenty20 format.
+A 50-over tournament was also held in early 2008.

-The matches were played in the Twenty20 format, and was the first domestic Twenty20 league in India.
-There was also a planned domestic 50-over tournament, but this did not happen.
-The ICL lacked the support of the Board of Control for Cricket in India and International Cricket Council, which placed it at a major disadvantage when compared to other cricket competitions.

-In 2008 the Board of Control for Cricket in India launched the their own Indian Premier League.
-ICL was an unsanctioned league.
-It is dubbed as "rebel league" by Indian media due to its fights with BCCI.

-BCCI banned those who involved in ICL by the BCCI and other cricket authorities, led to the league's folding in 2009.
+The ICL faced significant opposition from the Board of Control for Cricket in India (BCCI) and the International Cricket Council (ICC).
+The BCCI did not approve of the ICL and launched its own rival league, the Indian Premier League (IPL), in 2008.
+The BCCI also banned the players who joined the ICL from playing for their national teams or in any other official tournaments.
+The IPL was more popular and successful than the ICL, leading to the ICL's collapse in 2009, ending its brief and controversial existence.

 Background

 'Rebel' cricket leagues and fixtures played without backing from international boards and the International Cricket Council had been attempted before.
 Most notably, World Series Cricket, introduced in 1977 by broadcasting tycoon Kerry Packer, had proved the viability of cricket as a commercial product despite the league's short lifespan.
 In the 1980s, many international cricketers toured South Africa whilst the country was under a sporting boycott due to apartheid, often sponsored by private companies.
 Both these attempts resulted in pushback from international cricket authorities.
-World Series Cricket were the subject of litigation, and were not perimitted to use recognised cricket stadiums or language like 'Test Match', so had to instead use stadiums intended for other sports and invent new terminology such as 'Supertest'.
+World Series Cricket was the subject of litigation and were not permitted to use recognised cricket stadiums or language like "Test Match", so instead had to use stadiums intended for other sports and invent new terminology such as 'Supertest'.
 In the case of the latter, many cricketers received bans from their respective national teams for participating in these tours.
 As a result, the tours eventually came to an end, a few years before apartheid ended in South Africa and the sporting boycott was lifted.

 In the early 2000s, the England and Wales Cricket Board (ECB) were looking for a way to market the game to a younger audience.
 Their solution was a new twenty-over competition to be played between counties.
 The resulting Twenty20 Cup, later renamed the T20 Blast, was a success and drew large crowds during its first season in 2003.
 Similar competitions sprung up in Pakistan, Australia and the West Indies.
-Eventually, the ICC sanctioned the first official Men's T20 World Cup in 2007.
+Eventually, the ICC conducted the first official Men's T20 World Cup in 2007.

 The Board of Control for Cricket in India sent a young side to participate in the World Cup, due to their skepticism over the format's viability.
 Despite their inexperience, the Indian side won the tournament.
 Two months later, the inaugural season of the Indian Cricket League began without backing from the BCCI, who deemed the participants 'rebels' and excluded them from the Indian side.